 How to massage kale

-Chop finely, transfer to a bowl, add a teaspoon each of olive oil and lemon juice.
+Then finely chop the kale leaves and transfer to a bowl.
+Add a teaspoon each of olive oil and lemon juice.
 Massage with your fingers for 3 – 5 minutes, making sure all the leaves get your special touch!
 Once the leaves seem to be softer and slightly wilted, add the remaining salad ingredients.

 Taking the time to prepare the kale this way will make a big difference to your salad.